reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 36 defines the object (`directObject`) of the message to be displayed

-* Line 38 logs to the console the details of the `product` that the `seller` now owes the `buyer`.
+* Line 38 logs the details of the `product` that the `seller` now owes the `buyer` to the console.

 * Line 40 defines the `reportExit`.
 It takes in no argument.
-It logs to the console an order cancellation message.
+It logs a cancellation message to the console.

 * Line 41 defines the `statusReport`.
 It takes in no argument.
 It reveals who passed the status report.